 The difference between a tornado warning and tornado watch is more than just the colors that represent them in the corner of a television screen.
-Knowing when the possibility of a tornado exists and when one is imminent will help keep you and your family safer.
+Knowing when the possibility of a tornado exists and when one is imminent will help keep you and your family safe.

 Tornado watches are issued when weather conditions are ripe for developing tornadoes, but one has not been spotted.
 Certain atmospheric conditions are favorable for strong storm development, which may produce tornadoes.
 Stay tuned to local news and weather sources for the latest information and be sure your weather alert radio is nearby.